jayunit100/jayunit100.github.io/camerason.md

 - Say hello to people when you join work for the day, and say goodbye when you leave
 - Always clarify who "we" is so there's no ownership ambiguety.
+- If your org uses JIRA, then get the contract in JIRA -  or it doesnt count.
+- Overcommunicate links to documents.
+People dont bookmark everything you dump in zoom.
+  - Have a landing page for your team so you dont have to keep posting the same links over and over.
 - Defer to TLs to make decisions even if theyre obvious, to create a culture where individuals and teams own things.
-- IF your org uses JIRA, then get the contract in JIRA -  or it doesnt count.
 - Screen share the whole time.
 Even if its mtng notes.
   - Buy a 2nd monitor if you have to.
 Dont force 10 people to click on a URL all at once and fumble around.
 - If your taking about code.
 Show the code.